SeanDS/dump-lotus/README.md

-# Lotus Dump
+# Dump Lotus
-Export Lotus Notes documents into Python objects
+Get rid of Lotus Notes!
+Export Lotus Notes documents into Python objects, where they can be further exported into generic XML documents.

 ## Requirements
 System packages: